aertslab/arboreto/docs/index.rst

 tasks in a dask graph to the available computational resources.
 Arboretum uses the `dask distributed`_ scheduler to spread out the computational tasks over multiple processes running on one or multiple machines.

-Arboretum currently supports 2 GRN inference algorithms:
+Arboretum currently supports 2 `GRN inference algorithms`_:

 1. **GRNBoost2**: a novel and fast GRN inference algorithm using `Stochastic Gradient Boosting Machine`_ (SGBM) [3] regression with `early-stopping`_ regularization.